 Sworn members of the department are tested on their bias-based profiling and use of force directives annually.

-To ensure compliance, the police department uses a third-party for profiling, citation sampling review, and submiting the legally-required annual report to the State of Texas regarding profiling information.
-The police deparment also completes annual reports and undergoes an on-site inspection every four years through Texas Best Practices Program to confirm continued compliance with training and laws related to the directives.
+To ensure compliance, the police department uses a third-party for profiling, citation sampling review, and submitting the legally-required annual report to the State of Texas regarding profiling information.
+The police department also completes annual reports and undergoes an on-site inspection every four years through Texas Best Practices Program to confirm continued compliance with training and laws related to the directives.

-In addition, the deparment performs random video audits for each patrol officer every six months to determine no bias-based profiling is occurrin
+In addition, the department performs random video audits for each patrol officer every six months to determine no bias-based profiling is occurring.